 Make a handmade card that is perfect to give for any occasion.
-Easy DIY craft tutorial idea for a Birthday, Wedding, Anniversary or Thank you card.
+A complete step-by-step tutorial.

 Going through my cards, I had many Birthday and Christmas cards but I didn't have much of anything else.
 That is when I decided to design a card that could be used for any occasion.

 The card would need to be simple but still beautiful and could work as a sympathy card, a birthday card, or whatever I need at the moment.

 Like videos?
 I have a video tutorial for you!
 Please subscribe to my YouTube Channel so you don't miss out on any future video tutorials!

 Since we love to give handmade cards, that means we have lots of card tutorials we want to share with you.
 Like this Snowflake Christmas Card, this Birthday Card with Water Brushes, and Sewn Watercolor Card.

 Be sure to look around the blog for more fun craft tutorials!

 This post contains affiliate links.

 - 3 ½ x 5 inch White Card Base